Provincial Attestation Letter (PAL)

 - CPA Saskatchewan

 - We do not have a Designated Learning Institution (DLI) number in Saskatchewan, so no PALs were issued.
-You’re welcome to check back in 2026 for updates.
+Please check back later this year for any updates.

 - CPA Manitoba